seb3773/s4-snapshot-qt-free/FUTURE_ENHANCEMENTS.md

 ### Note: non-SquashFS ISO components
 -  the root filesystem compression should be isolated from the rest of the ISO structure.
 Final ISO image requires additional boot assets that cannot be virtualized:

- Bootloader (Isolinux/GRUB), linux kernel (`vmlinuz`) and initial ramdisk (`initrd`)
+ Bootloader (Isolinux/GRUB), linux kernel (vmlinuz) and initial ramdisk initrd

-These standalone files typically represent only a few hundred megabytes in total.
+These standalone files typically represent only ~ few hundred megabytes in total.
 A traditional, physical copy of these specific files into a minimal temporary workspace (for example /tmp/s4-iso-root/live/) would still be necessary prior to the final ISO generation call of course, but their storage footprint would be negligible compared to the massive space savings achieved by eliminating the root directory duplication.

-This approach would represent a significant architectural improvement, offering better performance, enhanced safety, and dramatically reduced resource consumption.
+This approach would represent a significant architectural improvement, offering better performance, enhanced safety, and will dramatically reduce resource consumption.
 ---

-Both enhancements are independent and could be implemented separately:
+both enhancements are independent and could be implemented separately:

-1. OverlayFS-based snapshot generation
+1. OverlayFS-based snapshot generation (most important)
    - Immediate, tangible benefits for all users, addresses current performance and resource limitations and modernizes the core workflow

 2. libisoburn integration